 2. Create the Layout

 Typically, a datasheet is a single-page document.
 In preparing a layout, you have two choices to follow: you can start from scratch or download a ready-made template.
-When creating from a blank document, you will have the freedom to rearrange the details.
+When creating a blank document, you will have the freedom to rearrange the details.
 But you can do that with a customizable ready-made template as well.
 To avoid consuming too much time, choose Data Sheet Templates from our website.
 Download, customize, and print quickly.
 Don’t forget to select the software you are most comfortable at, including MS Word, Photoshop, Illustrator, Publisher, and Pages.

 3. Write Down the Details

 With the product information you have, complete the layout by inputting all details.
 The process of writing down the details is complex.
 So, take a look at your outline.
-Start by incorporating the business information.
+Start by incorporating the employee and business information.
 Next, grab your list of product features and input them.
 For services, you can jot down the advantages, exclusive deals, and additional or hidden charges.
 Think of a common goal.
 That is to avoid violating your customer or market’s expectations.

 4. Customize the Visuals